JuliaRegistries/TagBot/README.md

 [![app-img]][app-link]
 [![travis-img]][travis-link]

-TagBot creates tags and releases for your Julia packages when they're registered.
+TagBot creates tags and releases for your Julia packages when they're registered, so that your tags/releases on GitHub are kept in sync with releases you have made on the Julia package registry.
 So your releases/tags on GitHub are kept in sync with what releases you have on julia package registry.

 To install the app, click the badge above (enabling for all repositories is recommended).